themanyone/gcodeThumb/README.md

 ![example](example.png)

 ## Limitations
-The code takes huge shortcuts to minimize memory usage and dependencies.
-The gcode parser doesn't support curves perfectly.
+The code takes colossal shortcuts to minimize memory usage and dependencies.
+The parser doesn't support curves perfectly.
 It treats them as lines.
 The renderer fakes 3D by subtracting Y-Z. The shader is literally just layer height.
 But that's not all.
-Rendering from gcode introduces unavoidable artifacts, including "layer lines," "skirts," "brims," and "purge towers."
-If you don't like the look, configure slicers to embed previews.
+Tracing the path of print head moves from gcode introduces unavoidable artifacts, including "layer lines," "skirts," "brims," and "purge towers."
+If the results are unsatisfactory, configure slicers to embed previews.

 Written with Linux in mind.
 The Python parts should work on Windows, though.
 If not, [report an issue](https://github.com/themanyone/gcodeThumb/issues) ⏫